-One of the most important things that needs to happen this summer in my opinion is that Steve Bruce and his staff are given full control when it comes to recruitment, as well as other things.
-Myself and others have been persistent in banging the recruitment drum, but I’m cautiously optimistic that this summer will be different to the last three.
+One of the most important things that need to happen this summer, in my opinion, is that Steve Bruce and his staff are given full control when it comes to recruitment, as well as other things.
+I and others have been persistent in banging the recruitment drum, but I’m cautiously optimistic that this summer will be different from the last three.

 Wednesday brought in both David Downes and Dean Hughes to work on recruitment, with the former acting as head of recruitment and the latter as a recruitment analyst.
 Steve Bruce has also suggested more additions to the recruitment team are to come, so the signs are certainly very positive.

 It’s likely that the recruitment team will have a big job on their hands this summer, with work already well underway.
 Achraf Lazaar’s recent comments suggest he’s likely to make his a switch here more permanent over the summer, which will please many Wednesday fans.